Alex236508/Hacker-GUI/README.md

-# Hacker-GUI
+# THIS IS NOT A MALICIOUS SCRIPT
-This is a (almost) fully functional "Hacker" GUI with buttons to manipulate any page at a click of a button.
-Has funny effect like page spin, disco mode or useful utilitties like a calculator.
+this is a bookmarklet that loads a gui with buttons on them, they are mostly just DOM manipulation and other effects like that.